8 Signs You’re Dating a Mean Person

 You will feel bipolar, with your emotions going from high highs to low depressions in the flip of a switch.

-If you’re constantly questioning your relationship, wondering if you should stay, or have a stinking suspicious that your relationship wasn’t meant to be – follow your nose.
+If you’re constantly questioning your relationship, wondering if you should stay, or have a stinking suspicion that your relationship wasn’t meant to be – follow your nose.

 7. They have a bad attitude

 Communication is the key to lasting, happy relationships.
-Its how couple’s problem solve, get to know one another on a deeper level and develop a romantic friendship.
+It’s how couple’s problem solve problems, get to know one another on a deeper level and develop a romantic friendship.

 One sign that you are dating a mean person is if your partner refuses to communicate with you.

-They will probably be obstinate or outright hostile if you try and talk to them about something they did that hurt or bothered you.
+They will probably be obstinate or outright hostile if you try to talk to them about something they did that hurt or bothered you.

 A mean person will not apologize, has no interest in understanding your perspective, and is more likely to use an argument as an excuse to belittle you rather than solve the issue at hand.